Thornburg Investment Management, Inc.

 Thornburg Investment Management is a US-based private, independent investment management company.
-As of October 2025, it had assets under management and advisement totaling over $52 billion.
+As of 31 May 2026, it had assets under management and advisement totaling $60 billion.
 It was founded in 1982 by Garrett Thornburg and is headquartered in Santa Fe, New Mexico with additional offices in London and Hong Kong.

 History

 In 1982, American investor Garrett Thornburg established Thornburg Investment Management in Santa Fe, New Mexico.

 The first strategy was a joint venture between Thornburg and Reich & Tang to create the Daily Tax Free Income Fund, a high-yielding tax-exempt money market fund.
 Brian McMahon, now the firm's Vice Chairman and Chief Investment Strategist, led the Daily Tax Free Income Fund’s first purchase from Norwest Bank, closing the deal the day after Thanksgiving 1982, just hours after the bank was nearly destroyed by fire.

 By 1984, McMahon moved to Santa Fe to join Thornburg and the firm's first employee, Dawn Fischer.
 Together, they filed a prospectus to launch Thornburg's first mutual fund, the Tax Free Municipal Lease Fund, and formed Thornburg Securities Corporation to distribute the fund.

 After raising $6.7 million, the Tax Free Municipal Lease Fund officially launched on September 28, 1984.
 On June 28, 1985, the firm changed the fund's name from the Tax Free Municipal Lease Fund to the Thornburg Limited Term Municipal Fund.

-Thornburg launched its first equity fund, the Thornburg Value Fund, on October 2, 1995.
+In 1995, Thornburg hired Bill Fries to create its first value equity fund.
+The firm launched its first equity fund, the Thornburg Value Fund, on October 2, 1995.
 It launched the Thornburg International Value Fund in 1998, which was renamed the Thornburg International Equity Fund on February 1, 2021.
+Fries was named Morningstar’s 2003 International Fund Manager of the Year.

+Thornburg's flagship multi-asset portfolio, Thornburg Investment Income Builder Fund, was launched in 2002.
+As of February 2026, the fund has over $22 billion in assets.

-The Thornburg Campus, the first commercial LEED (Leadership in Energy and Environmental Design) Gold building in New Mexico, was designed by world renowned architect, Ricardo Legorreta, and opened in 2009.
+The Thornburg Campus, the first commercial LEED (Leadership in Energy and Environmental Design) Gold building in New Mexico, was designed by world-renowned architect Ricardo Legorreta, and opened in 2009.

 On September 30, 2015, the company launched Thornburg Better World International Fund.
-The fund is based on ESG investing and has regularly ouperformed its peers, garnering US Lipper Awards in 2023, 2024 and 2025 for its returns.
+The fund is based on ESG investing and has regularly outperformed its peers, garnering US Lipper Awards in 2023, 2024 and 2025 for its returns.

-On July 28, 2021, announced the successful completion of the initial public offering of the Thornburg Income Builder Opportunities Trust (NASDAQ: TBLD), raising $580 million by selling 29,000,000 common shares at $20 per share.
+On July 28, 2021, Thornburg announced the successful completion of the initial public offering of the Thornburg Income Builder Opportunities Trust (NASDAQ: TBLD), raising $580 million by selling 29,000,000 common shares at $20 per share.

 Thornburg formed a joint venture in September 2024 with Bow River Capital to provide private credit solutions that support the needs of lower- and middle-market businesses.